Influence of Hyperfine Interaction on the Entanglement of Photons Generated by Biexciton Recombination: Summary

 \section{Summary}

 We have theoretically investigated the entanglement between two photons emitted from a cascade recombination of a biexciton in a quantum dot.
 The entanglement was examined using the concurrence as a quantitative measure.
 We considered the two main sources of loss of concurrence, the FSS combined with a stochastic intermediate exciton lifetime and the stochastic Overhauser field.
-We found that the FSS is the dominant source of decoherence and must be minimized in order to maximize concurrence.
+We found that the two sources of decoherence cannot be minimized independently of each other, and that the FSS is the dominant source of decoherence and must be minimized in order to maximize concurrence.
 Furthermore, we showed that reducing the uncertainty of the Overhauser field by nuclear spin polarization together with an applied magnetic field along a certain direction can improve the concurrence of the emitted light.
 The increase in entanglement depends strongly on the degree as well as the direction of nuclear spin polarization relative to the growth axis of the QD.
 This effect is caused by the difference between in-plane $g$-factors and the $g$-factor along the growth direction.